 - Shares in unlisted companies.
-The rules differ depending on whether the shares are certificated or uncertificated: - certificated company shares: there are four main methods of granting a security interest over certificated shares: - unregistered pledge (ryakushiki-kabushiki-shichi); - registered pledge (touroku-kabushiki-shichi); - unregistered security assignment (ryakushiki-joto-tanpo); - registered security assignment (touroku-joto-tanpo). - uncertificated company shares: only registered pledges and registered security assignments can be created over uncertificated shares.
+The rules differ depending on whether the shares are certificated or uncertificated: - certificated company shares can be secured by unregistered pledge (ryakushiki-kabushiki-shichi), registered pledge (touroku-kabushiki-shichi), unregistered security assignment (ryakushiki-joto-tanpo) or registered security assignment (touroku-joto-tanpo); - uncertificated company shares: only registered pledges and registered security assignments can be created over uncertificated shares.
 However, unregistered pledges and unregistered security assignments can be created over uncertificated shares, if they are book-entry stocks (a form of dematerialised shares) (see below). - Shares in listed companies.
 Share certificates for all listed companies were automatically abolished by law on 5 January 2009.
-Shares now accrue, transfer and extinguish, and therefore trade electronically, through accounts at the depository (at present, only the Japan Securities Depository Center, Incorporated) (Act on Transfer of Bonds, Shares and so on (Shasai-kabushiki-tou-no-furikae-ni-kansuru-houritsu) (Transfer Act)).
+Shares now accrue, transfer and extinguish, and therefore trade electronically, through accounts at the depository (at present, only the Japan Securities Depository Center, Incorporated) (Act on Book-Entry Transfer of Corporate Bonds, Shares (Shasai-kabushiki-tou-no-furikae-ni-kansuru-houritsu) (Transfer Act)).

-- Security interests over book-entry shares can be created by:
+Security interests over book-entry shares can be created by:

-unregistered pledges;

-- unregistered security assignments;
+- unregistered pledges; - unregistered security assignments;

-- registered pledges;

-- registered security assignments.

-- Bonds.
-Pledges and security assignments are the common forms of security over bonds, whether they are bonds with issued certificates, bonds without issued certificates, or bookentry bonds.
+- registered pledges; - registered security assignments. - Bonds.
+Pledges and security assignments are the common forms of security over bonds, whether they are bonds with issued certificates, bonds without issued certificates, or book-entry bonds. - Trust beneficial interests (especially trust beneficial interests in real estate management and disposal trusts).
+In Japan, expensive real estate tends to be transacted in the form of trust beneficial interests to reduce stamp tax and to avoid certain regulation issues.
+Transactions involving other types of assets could also utilise trust formations for various reasons (such as to take advantage of a bankruptcy remoteness feature of trusts).
+Pledges are the common form of security over trust beneficial interests.